ssc-meetups-community/meetups/index.md

 Press `Ctrl-F` in your web browser, and search for a location nearby you.

-Our format is as follows: [Optional fields in brackets like this.]
+Our format is as follows: [Optional fields marked with brackets.]

 ```
 * Meetup location (city)